[Mr Charles Walker in the Chair]

 Thank you, Mr Walker.
 I congratulate the hon.
 Member for Birmingham, Edgbaston (Preet Kaur Gill) on what was a very eloquent speech indeed.
 Much of what I am about to say has been summed up in a characteristically pithy intervention from the hon.
 Member for Coatbridge, Chryston and Bellshill (Hugh Gaffney).
 As a Scottish Member, the question for me is: “Where are the Scottish Government in this debate?”
 It perhaps speaks volumes that we do not have any Scottish National party Members with us today—enough said.

-Of course, I take heed of that fact that it is a devolved matter, but I want to make two points arising from it.
+Of course, this is a devolved matter—I take heed of that—but I want to make two points arising from that.
 First, the settlement that the Scottish Government give councils such as the Highland Council is questionable, but they are not here to answer that point.
 Does the settlement from the Treasury to the Scottish Government accurately reflect the needs of Scottish local government?
 Would the Minister consider an audit of the money that goes to the Scottish Government and how much is actually delivered to councils to become council services?

 As I want to leave some time, my second and final point is simply this: I recognise that local government is the foundation stone and building block of proper democracy.
 If the public’s faith in local government is damaged, we damage something that is so important to the way the country works: our democracy.
 Even on tempestuous days such as today, that democracy is hugely important and, I believe, an example to the world.